Best daily deals

 Most of the MOMENTUM 4 Wireless’ advanced features are controlled through the Sennheiser Smart Control app.

 We typically suggest listeners with this array of options choose the AAC or aptX HD codecs, depending on their phone.
-AAC is better on iPhone, while aptX and aptX HD is much more consistent on Android devices (despite aptX Adaptive offering a lot on paper).
-Really though, this is an extremely minor point now that phones have come so far.
+AAC is better on iPhone, while aptX and aptX HD are much more consistent on Android devices (despite aptX Adaptive offering a lot on paper).
+Really, though, this is an extremely minor point now that phones have come so far.
 However, please use AAC or aptX Adaptive if latency is an issue when you use the headphones, as that will cut latency from about a quarter of a second to close to nothing (in theory).
 Android phone users may not always see this benefit, as these phones tend to vary a bit with their latencies.

 How long does the Sennheiser MOMENTUM 4 Wireless battery last?